boazbk/crypto/lec_07_hash_functions.md

 >__Theorem:__ Under the PRG conjecture, there exist super strong PRF.

+Where again, the "super strong PRF" behaves like a truly random function _even to a party that holds the key_.
 Unfortunately such a  result is _not_ known to be true, and for a very good reason.
 Most natural ways to define "super strong PRF" will result in properties that can be shown to be _impossible to achieve_.
 Nevertheless, the intuition behind it still seems useful and so we have the following heuristic:

 >__The random oracle heuristic (aka "Random oracle model", Bellare-Rogaway 1993):__ If a "natural" protocol is secure when all parties have access to a random function $H:\{0,1\}^n\rightarrow\{0,1\}^\ell$, then it remains secure even when we give the parties the _description_ of a cryptographic hash function with the same input and output lengths.